Inha-united-soccer/INHA_Localization/README.md

 ---

 ## Key Design Choices & Differentiators

-### 1️⃣ Marker-Aware Data Association (Hungarian Assignment)
+## Key Design Choices & Differentiators

+### ▸ Assignment-Aware Measurement Modeling

-Visual observations of field markers (L, T, X, Goal posts) are associated with the known field map using a **global assignment formulation**.
+Visual observations of field markers (L, T, X, goal posts) are associated with the known field map using a **global one-to-one assignment formulation**.

-- One-to-one correspondence enforced via the **Hungarian algorithm**
+- Marker correspondence is solved via the **Hungarian algorithm**
 - Prevents duplicated assignment of multiple observations to a single landmark
-- Naturally handles partial observations
+- Naturally handles partial and unordered observations

-This design avoids brittle nearest-neighbor matching and stabilizes likelihood computation under clutter.

----

-### 2️⃣ Distance-Anisotropic Likelihood Model

-Each particle evaluates observation likelihood using an **anisotropic Gaussian error model**:
+Given an assignment, each particle evaluates measurement likelihood using a **distance-anisotropic Gaussian model**:

-- Errors decomposed into:
+- Errors are decomposed into **radial (normal)** and **tangential (perpendicular)** components
-  - **Normal (radial)** component
-  - **Perpendicular (tangential)** component
-- Variance scales with landmark distance
+- Measurement uncertainty scales with landmark distance

-This reflects the physical reality that:
+This formulation reflects the physical characteristics of vision-based localization:
 - Angular uncertainty dominates at long range
-- Lateral misalignment is less informative than radial consistency
+- Radial consistency is more informative than lateral alignment

-The result is a likelihood function that is both **geometry-aware** and **distance-robust**.
+As a result, likelihood evaluation remains **geometrically meaningful and robust** under cluttered or sparse observations.

 ---

-### 3️⃣ ESS-Guided Resampling with Degeneracy Control

-To prevent particle impoverishment:
-- Effective Sample Size (ESS) is monitored every update
+### ▸ Adaptive Hypothesis Management via ESS-Controlled Resampling

+To maintain a healthy hypothesis set, the filter continuously monitors **Effective Sample Size (ESS)**.

 - Resampling is triggered only when weight degeneracy is detected

-This allows the filter to:
-- Preserve multi-modal hypotheses when ambiguity exists
+- Prevents premature collapse under symmetric ambiguity
-- Aggressively concentrate when observations become informative
+- Enables rapid concentration once observations become informative

+This adaptive strategy allows the system to **preserve multi-modal pose hypotheses** during global uncertainty, while still converging decisively when evidence accumulates.

 ---

-### 4️⃣ Symmetry Resolution via Weight-Gated Clustering

-Instead of directly averaging all particles, pose extraction follows a **DBSCAN-like clustering strategy**:
+### ▸ Reference-Guided Pose Finalization with Temporal Gating

+Final pose estimation is formulated as a **temporal consistency problem**, rather than a spatial clustering task.

+**Bootstrap phase**
+When no prior pose exists, the system commits to the **single highest-weight particle** to establish an initial reference pose, avoiding unstable averaging under symmetry.

+**Tracking phase**
+Once a reference pose is available:
-- Clustering performed around the previous pose estimate
+- Particles are filtered using **position and orientation gates** relative to the previous estimate
-- Distance and orientation gates applied
-- Only clusters exceeding a minimum total weight are considered valid
+- If the accumulated weight of inlier particles exceeds a minimum threshold, the pose is computed via **weighted mean aggregation**

-If no stable cluster forms, the system gracefully falls back to the highest-weight hypothesis.
+- Otherwise, the system falls back to the maximum-weight hypothesis

-This mechanism enables **temporal symmetry breaking** without ad-hoc rules.

----

-### 5️⃣ Temporal Consistency with Orientation Gating & EMA Smoothing

-To suppress sudden pose flips:
-- Orientation gating rejects hypotheses inconsistent with recent estimates
+The final pose is further stabilized using:
+- **Orientation gating** to reject inconsistent hypotheses
-- Final pose output is smoothed using an **exponential moving average (EMA)**
+- **Exponential moving average (EMA)** smoothing for temporal continuity

-This ensures:
-- Stable downstream control
-- Reduced jitter under noisy observations
+This design enforces stability without assuming spatial density, enabling **robust symmetry resolution through time rather than instantaneous clustering**.

 ---